jecxjo/rest-client.vim/README.md

 # rest-client.vim
 A vim port of the VSCode Rest Client.

+**NOTE** MOVING FROM GITHUB!!!
+This project is moving to: https://git.sh0.xyz/rest-client-vim.git/

 With a simple `*.http` or `*.rest` file in your project you can trigger API requests and view the responses directly in vim.